5 Must Visit African Safari National Parks [Updated]

-What you may not know about the continent of Africa is that it has the highest concentration of wildlife national parks.
 With over 300 choices to consider, it can definitely be overwhelming to narrow down the options all on your own.
-This is exactly why, on this post, I’m sharing a list of the top 5 African national parks that guarantee to make your trip worthwhile.
+This is exactly why, on this post, I’m sharing a list of the top 5 African national parks that guarantee to make your safari holiday worthwhile.

 A lover of hiking and mountain biking?
 Thanks to its vast coverage of land, Kruger National Park also offers a range of multi-day hiking trails and mountain biking tours you should not pass up!